AdventureWorks Report Samples

 Open, and then click Project/Solution.

-- If you are using SQL Server Express with Advanced Services, you must modify the target report server URL property and change the default connection string that specifies a connection to the 2008 sample database.
-The default values in this sample are not
+- If you are using SQL Server Express Edition with Advanced Services, you must modify the target report server URL property and change the default connection string that specifies a connection to the AdventureWorks sample database.
+The default values in this

 - On the Project menu, select Properties.